Rock Rail

 Rock Rail is a British rolling stock company (ROSCO).
-It was established by Rock Infrastructure in 2014, and was structured as a subsidiary of the firm during July 2016.
+It was established by Rock Infrastructure in 2014.

 Rock Rail signed its first rail leasing deal for 25 Class 717 with train operator Govia Thameslink Railway in February 2016.
 This was promptly followed by a large order for 58 Class 745 and Class 755 multiple units for Abellio Greater Anglia.
 In the following years, numerous other leasing arrangements and strategic partnerships have come about between Rock Rail and other organisations, including South Western Railway, Avanti West Coast. and East Midlands Railway.

 History

 Rock Rail originated in 2014 with Rock Infrastructure; the company set it up as its dedicated rail leasing subsidiary on 1 July 2016.
 It has been described as an investor and asset manager of passenger-orientated rolling stock and other rail-side infrastructure, such as electrification, digital signalling and depots, and introducing new technologies to the sector.
 Rock Rail has claimed its investments are underpinned by the consideration of environmental, social and governance factors.
 It was initially focused upon operations within the British rail market exclusively.